What Are The Potential Penalties For A Domestic Violence Conviction in Arizona?

 Most of the time, the courts will allow this type of contact because they do understand that our clients have lives, and most of our cases are between people who are married or have long-term relationships.
 So they recognize that something needs to happen to create that sense of normalcy again so that the case can move on.

-For more information on Penalties For Domestic Violence Charges, a free initial consultation is your next best step.
+For more information on Penalties For Domestic Violence Charges, a free initial consultation with the domestic violence lawyer is your next best step.
 Get the information and legal answers you are seeking by calling (602) 737-2437 today.